rahulkumartv/C-Projects/README.md

 Some of the C projects done as part of Master course work

 ##CityMap##
-C application to find shortes path between cities in  map Implemented A Star Algoritham to find the shortest path between cities Implemented genearal linked list store Cities and neighbour cities.
+C application to find shortes path between cities in a map Implemented A Star Algoritham to find the shortest path between cities Implemented genearal linked list store Cities and neighbour cities.